-In partnership with our nationwide network of plain language consultants, sponsors, and partners, we encourage government agencies and businesses to write clear and understandable communication.
+In partnership with our worldwide network of plain language consultants, sponsors, and partners, we encourage government agencies and businesses to write clear and understandable communication.

 International Plain Language Federation: ISO plain language standard